The Spectrum (NDSU)

+The Spectrum is the student-run newspaper of North Dakota State University in Fargo, North Dakota.
+The Spectrum has been in publication since 1896.
 Its oversight committee is the Board of Student Publications (BOSP) made up of a rotating group of four faculty members and five students and receives a portion of the student activity fee as a means to subsidize its production.
 The Board Of Student Publications is also responsible for hiring and firing the editor in chief.